ytang913/Web-Scraper/README.md

 # Web-Scraper

 # About
-This project is a web scraper using Python and Beautiful Soup python library
+This project is a web scraper using Python and Beautiful Soup Python library

 # Documentation